 DEVS MA students share a study/lounge area with MA students from two other programs: Cultural Studiesand Gender Studies.
 Located in Mackintosh-Corry Hall adjacent to the cafeteria, the space includes individual study carrels hardwired for computers, individual lockers, meeting rooms for TA office hours, and a communal lounge.

 The Queen's Librarysystem has invested heavily in its development studies holdings, allowing Queen's students and faculty access to a comprehensive range of online journals covering all facets of the discipline alongside building a substantial holding of books and monographs in the field.

 Studies in National and International Development(SNID) is a weekly interdisciplinary seminar series that examines issues of local, national and global development.
 Presenters include Queen's faculty, graduate students, and guest scholars.
-The seminars take place on Thursday afternoons; they are free of charge and open to the public.
+The seminars take place on Thursday afternoons, 13:00-14:30, in MACCOR D214; they are free of charge and open to the public.

 The Society of Graduate and Professional Students (SGPS)represents the interests of its members at a university-wide level as well as providing some important benefits (including a health and dental plan) and services (such as student advisors and free tax filing).
 The SGPS defends and expands students’ rights, lobbies the administration as well as the provincial and federal governments, offers small grants and other assistance to students, and participates in university governance.

 The Queen’s International Centre (QUIC) is a support service for all members of the Queen’s community and through its activities promotes an internationally informed and cross-culturally sensitive learning environment.

 The Ban Righ Centre supports the continuing formal and informal education of women, especially mature women returning to Queen’s University.